LanMalJR/Escape-Protocol/README.md

 # Maze Project
-## (this red me is not final and will be updated as required to meet the standards of the actual game)
+## (this read me is not final and will be updated as required to meet the standards of the actual game)

 Welcome to the Maze Project!
 The goal of this project is to create a 3D game using raycasting.
 This README file will guide you through the project requirements, tasks, and additional resources.